kristoff-it/zine-ssg.io/content/documentation/index.md

 ```

 Some fields, like `title`, and `layout` are mandatory, while others have default values.
-See the Scripty reference relative to `Page` for more information (TODO).
+See the Scripty reference relative to `Page` for more information.

 A very important required field is `layout`.
 This field must point at the layout
 that you want to use to style your content.
 In Zine this field must always be